natecollins/scs28/README.md

 Super Card Shuffle 28!
 (SCS28) can encode or encrypt messages into standard full decks of 52 cards for covert transport.

-Written in Python and tested on Linux/OS X/Windows.
+Written in Python (works in both 2 and 3); tested on Linux, OS X, and Windows.

 1. [Why Use Card Decks?](#why-use-card-decks)